 When you think about a data breach, what comes to mind?
 News headlines of name-brand businesses coping with the aftermath of attacks?
 “Hactivists” targeting global institutions?
 The investments your business makes to protect your data against an attack?
-There are countless considerations as you fortify your businesses against the threat of data theft and its associated losses.
+There are countless considerations as you fortify your businesses against the threat of credit card fraud, data theft and its associated losses.
 Tokenization is one of the most simple and straight-forward ways to protect your customers against the negative effects of a data breach.
 Here are four reasons why you should consider tokenization for your online payments.

 1. Tokenization allows you to remove sensitive cardholder information from your systems.

 Tokenization lets you substitute a credit, debit, prepaid, or checking account number stored on your system with a string of numbers known as a token.
 Each token is specific to your business and useless to anyone else who might try to use it, so you can store it without concern.

 2. Implementing and using tokens should be seamless.

 Choose a provider that makes implementing and using tokens completely transparent to both you and your customers.
 Tokens should be card-based, not transaction-based, so they fit easily into your existing systems including OMS, billing, and ERP systems.

 3. Tokenization can reduce your scope of PCI DSS compliance.